AndrasKovacs/glue/README.md

 This repository contains a bunch of experiments with giving various (dependent) models of type theory in internal languages of other models.

-#### TODOs, issues

-- Do a version of glue with quote and unqute
-- Understand better the required components in weak morphisms.
+It's a bit out-of-date now, as the definition of weak morphism could be streamlined significantly.